sgehrman/SwiftUIAppBugs/README.md

 I simply want to create an app with a sidebar and customizable toolbar, but making a new window or tab crashes the app.
 If you remove the id: from .toolbar it works.
 But I need a customizable toolbar (I'm updating a popular app that has had a customizable toolbar since 2001).
 So don't tell me "You'll just have to turn off customization".
 Not an option, I need a solution, send undocumented hacks or whatever it takes.

+The Finder works exactly how I need it to work, so I know it's possible.
+See what the finder does and give me that work around.

 Been a macOS dev since 1988 and it's been buggy since day one and it's only getting worse.
 I'm attempting to migrate my Cocoa app to swiftUI and can't even get a basic window working

 I'm on Tahoe at the moment.